 1-18.
 Transfer or Exchange of Clothing.- No transfer or exchange of clothing shall be made without the authority of the commanding officer.
-When clothing belonging to deserters is sold, the name of the deserter shall be obliterated with a stamp marked "D. C.," and the purchaser's name shall be placed upon it as soon as possible.
+When clothing belonging to deserters is sold, the name of the deserter shall be obliterated references are made to the suffern by eny person in the Navy, by any buréna, or to any official publication, the terms sat forth in the with a stamp marked "D. C.," and the purchaser's name shall be placed upon it as soon as possible.